ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

 Utilities  --->
    <*> install-program
 ```
-💡Tips: This installation and upgrade script can be introduced and used separately during github.com online compilation.
-If the firmware in the `openwrt-armvirt` directory you provided does not integrate this installation and upgrade script, ***`Will auto add`*** this function to you through the `./make` script when packaging.
+💡Tips: This installation and update script can be introduced and used separately during github.com online compilation.
+If the firmware in the `openwrt-armvirt` directory you provided does not integrate this installation and update script, ***`Will auto add`*** this function to you through the `./make` script when packaging.

-## Install to S9xxx-Boxs EMMC partition and upgrade instructions
+## Install to S9xxx-Boxs EMMC partition and update instructions

 Choose the corresponding firmware according to your box.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the S9xxx-Boxs.